 I’m going to save my summary of Tetlock and Gardner’s book for another day — it’s been a few years since I read Superforecasting, and I’ll need time to reread the book and to do their ideas justice.
 But a couple of weeks ago I came across a paper by Tetlock and Joseph Cerniglia in the Journal of Portfolio Management, about applying the Superforecasting process to the business of stock picking.
 This was surprising to me; I had written off Tetlock’s techniques in 2016 because the research was focused on geopolitical forecasting — something that had little to do with my own field of work at the time (read: running operations for a business in Vietnam).

-In this new paper, Tetlock argues what should have been obvious to me all those years ago: if expertise is having a predictive model that works, then using the techniques of the Good Judgment Project is one way to accelerate the acquisition of expertise.
+In this new paper, Tetlock argues what should have been obvious to me all those years ago: if expertise is having a predictive model that works, then using the techniques of the Good Judgment Project is one way to accelerate the acquisition of expertise — at least, in analytical work.
 We should also expect the techniques of the GJP to be particularly well-suited to acquiring expertise in ‘irregular’ domains — domains like stock picking, technology investing, or competitive analysis.

 This was intriguing enough to explore — and so I started playing with the process in a few initiatives I've been involved with.
 I'll talk about the results of those experiments in a separate post.